psychemedia/island-storynotes/carus-wilson/nurseries_of_vice_notes.md

 BOROUGH PETTY SESSIONS.
 [Monday.— Before R. M. Wavell, and E. Scott, Esqrs.]

 Felony.— Sarah Duffy, a woman of low character and depraved habits, was charged with stealing a piece of pork, of the value of two shillings and five pence, the property of William Lane, a labouring man residing at Arreton.
 It appears that the silly fellow had been drinking with the prisoner the "Tontine Tap" till midnight on Saturday last, and had with him a basket provisions for home, including a choice bit of pork for Sunday's dinner.
-When the tap was closed and they could get no more beer, he went with the fascinating Mistress Duffy—whose blandishments and charms he could not resist—to her house up the Tontine yard, and she had not much difficulty in persuading him to go back and try to get a pint of beer, and whilst he was gone she opened the lid of his basket, looked at the pork, approved both quantity and quality, and so took it to herself.
+When the tap was closed and they could get no more beer, he went with the fascinating Mistress Duffy — whose blandishments and charms he could not resist — to her house up the Tontine yard, and she had not much difficulty in persuading him to go back and try to get a pint of beer, and whilst he was gone she opened the lid of his basket, looked at the pork, approved both quantity and quality, and so took it to herself.
 When the unsuspecting William returned, both she and the pork were gone.
 He shouted at the foot of the stairs, but nobody answered, and so he went and informed the police; and the next day, P.C.
 Stubbs, in presence of Superintendent Stubbs, found the identical piece of pork concealed in her bed.
 Committed to one month's hard labour.

 ---